-Note: There is very little shade so it is best to go early morning and bring plenty of sunscreen, drink lots of water and wear a hat.
+Top Tip: There is very little shade so it is best to go early morning and bring plenty of sunscreen, drink lots of water and wear a hat.

-14. Ik’Kil Cenote
+14. Swim in Ik’Kil Cenote

 Descend down the steps 26 meters, jump into the refreshing pool and look up and around at the vines and roots hanging down and the beams of sunlight streaming through the hole above and making the water sparkle.

-Due to the beauty and proximity to Chichen Itza, Ik’Kil is very popular with tour buses and gets very crowded.
+Top Tip: Due to the beauty and proximity to Chichen Itza, Ik’Kil is very popular with tour buses and gets very crowded.
 Our advice is to go as soon as the cenote opens in the morning and possibly enjoy a brief time before the throngs arrive.
 Having said that it does also make a great stop after the heat of exploring Chichen Itza.

-15. Isla Contoy Cruise
+15. Chill at Isla Contoy

 Isla Contoy is an uninhabited island in the Caribbean just a few hours from Cancun.
 The cruise over is filled with great food and drinks, while the visit to the actual island is full of fun activities.

 The island itself is part of a national park, allowing the pristine beaches and perfect waters to remain perfect and untainted.
 Strict rules of conduct and requirements to pick up after yourself are enforced.
-The companies that allow access to the island are well versed into regulations and will brief all of their passengers ahead of time ensuring that the area remains pristine and unspoiled for future tour groups.
+The companies that allow access to the island are well versed in regulations and will brief all of their passengers ahead of time ensuring that the area remains pristine and unspoiled for future tour groups.

-16. Cancun Underwater Museum
+16. Dive at the Cancun Underwater Museum

-This ever evolving attraction boasts an amazing chance to think of a world covered completely in water, to view how the ocean reclaims everything placed within it, and to feel at home within the depths.
+This ever-evolving attraction boasts an amazing chance to think of a world covered completely in water, to view how the ocean reclaims everything placed within it, and to feel at home within the depths.

 Snorkeling and scuba equipment can be rented at the museum, and experienced guides are available for those who feel that they are not yet up to exploring the area on their own.
 It is recommended that you have at least gone snorkeling before if you want to visit this location.

-However, if you feel like you are going to have a very low level of skill a private training session and extended trips to the area can be arranged to ensure that you get as much enjoyment out of your trip as possible.
+Top Tip: This underwater museum is definitely one of the more unique things to do in Cancun.
 Plan to arrive at least 2 hours before closing time to make sure that you really get the best experience.

-17. Adventure Water Sports
+17. Enjoy the Water Sports

 Although Cancun is known for resorts and partying there is also plenty for the adventure seeker especially when it comes to water sports.
 Get your thrills with speed boats, jet skis, para-sailing all of which are available along the beaches in Cancun.